2022 Tobago Council of the People's National Movement leadership election

-The 2022 Tobago Council of the People's National Movement election will be held on April 24, 2022.
-For the second time, a one member, one vote voting system will be adopted for all 17 positions contested since being implemented in the last election.
-The winner will automatically become a deputy leader of the PNM at the national level.
-This election precedes the internal election of the leadership of the party at the national level in the 2022 People's National Movement leadership election.
+Elections for the leadership of the Tobago Council of the People's National Movement were on April 24, 2022.
+For the second time, a one member, one vote voting system was adopted for all 17 positions contested since being implemented in the last election.
+The winner automatically became a deputy leader of the PNM at the national level.
+This election preceded the leadership election of the party at the national level in the 2022 People's National Movement leadership election.

 Background

 The announcement of an early election for political leader, chairman, vice-chairman and secretary with the election for the other 13 executive positions whose terms ended in January was made on February 10, 2022.